pghalliday/mocha-sonar-reporter/README.md

 - Sonar will reject reports that have a `classname` that mirrors a source file, eg. if you have a source file called `MyClass.js` then you cannot have a test with a `classname` of `MyClass`
 - Sonar interprets the `classname` field as a filename resulting in hard to read test reports in the Sonar UI (this is probably also the cause of the first issue)

-This reporter will generate `xunit` output that uses the concatenation of the suite and test titles as the test `name` and set the `classname` to a configurable constant so that name collisions can be avoided.
+This reporter will generate `xunit` output that uses the concatenation of the suite and test titles as the test `name` and set the `classname` to:

+- if `testdir` is defined in config, the test file relative path
+- else a configurable constant so that name collisions can be avoided.
 If no `classname` is configured it will default to `Test`.

 Usage
 -----